 Education for the All-Around Healthcare Professional

 The field of health sciences encompasses information technology, medical science, health education, and clinical healthcare roles.
 Individuals who have interest in a wide range of clinical and non-clinical job opportunities—from dentist to epidemiologist, and everything between—can complete online health sciences degrees that offer more flexibility than campus-based programs.
-This guide outlines different online health science degree options and potential career paths in this fast-growing field.
+This guide outlines different online health science degree options and potential career paths in this

 Best Online Christian Colleges: Ranking Top Universities for 2018-2019